rdkcentral/firebolt-apis/requirements/specifications/openrpc-extensions/app-passthrough-apis.md

 > Have a property that matches the `x-response-name` string and `x-response` schema on the
 > provider method so that the result can be composed and passed through.

-The platform **MUST** call the provider method from the [best candidate](#8-best-candidate) app and acquire the result.
+The platform **MUST** call the provider method from the [best candidate](#6-best-candidate) app and acquire the result.

 If the platform method result schema matches the `x-response` schema on the provider method then the value **MUST** be used as-is.

-Otherwise if the platform method result schema has a property that matches the `x-response` schema on the provider method then the value **MUST** be composed into an object under the corresponding property name and the platform **MUST** apply any [result transformations](#9-result-transformations) to the "composite result".
+Otherwise if the platform method result schema has a property that matches the `x-response` schema on the provider method then the value **MUST** be composed into an object under the corresponding property name.

-### 4.4.
+### 4.3.
 Pass-through notifications
 Firebolt events have a synchronous subscriber registration method, e.g. `Lifecycle.onInactive(true)`, in addition to asynchronous notifications when the event actually happens.
 For events powered by an app pass-through, only the asynchronous notifications are passed in by the providing app.
 The initial event registration is handled by the platform, and the success response is not handled by the providing app.

 This section only applies to platform methods that have an `event` tag.